 This doesn’t come as a surprise considering almost 6 in 10 of working adults in America have less than $500 in their emergency savings accounts.
 Is there a way to improve your personal finances?
 Can you use installment loans to build credit?

-This guide will explain how installment loans work and what type of impact they can have on your credit score.
+This guide will explain how installment loans for bad credit work and what type of impact they can have on your credit score.
 Read along and we’ll tell you everything you need to know.

 How Installment Loans Work

-With an installment loan, you are borrowing a lump sum of money from a lender.
+With an installment loan, you are taking out a small personal loan from a lender.
 This isn’t a revolving credit line like a credit card that can be used indefinitely as long as the minimum payments are made and you don’t go over your balance.

 Let’s say, for instance, you need to borrow $10,000 to repair your roof.
 The term (length of the loan) you agreed to is for 6 years.